 How to calm aggression in nursing patients: Tips for successful de-escalation

-Care patients often find themselves in extraordinary life situations that can be emotionally, mentally and physically stressful for them.
+Care patients often find themselves in extraordinary life situations that can be emotionally, psychologically and physically stressful for them.
 In such moments, they sometimes react unpredictably.
-Conflicts and aggression are therefore unfortunately part of Everyday Care.
+Conflict and Aggressionare therefore unfortunately part of the Everyday Care.
 But with the right strategies, you can defuse conflicts early on, maintain your safety and help your patients regain their composure.
 Nursing patients often find themselves in extraordinary life situations that can be emotionally, mentally and physically stressful for them.
 In such moments, they sometimes react unpredictably.
 Conflicts and aggression are therefore unfortunately part of everyday nursing care.
 But with the right strategies, you can defuse conflicts at an early stage, maintain your safety and help your patients to regain their composure.

 Imagine you walk into the room of Mrs. Meier, who suffers from dementia, in the morning.
 Normally she greets you in a friendly manner, but today everything is different.
 She screams, resists your help and seems completely beside herself.
 You realize that the situation is getting dicey.
 Now you need to act calmly and de-escalate the situation.